spacetelescope/romanisim/docs/romanisim/install.rst

 and you should be largely set!

+The most frequently encountered difficulty installing romanisim is when GalSim is unable to find FFTW.
+If your system does not have the FFTW library, these should be installed before romanisim and GalSim.

+Another problematic dependency is `WebbPSF
-There are a few dependencies that may cause more difficulty.
-First, `WebbPSF <https://webbpsf.readthedocs.io>`_ requires data files to operate.
+<https://webbpsf.readthedocs.io>`_, which requires data files to
+operate.
 See the `docs
 <https://webbpsf.readthedocs.io/en/latest/installation.html#installing-the-required-data-files>`_
 for instructions on obtaining the relevant data files and pointing the